khakhalin/notes/keywords/mongo.md

 collection.drop()
 ```

-As with pandas, instead of brackets-notation `db['collection']` one can use point-notation `db.collection`, but then collection name needs to be written explicitly, while with bracket-notation it can be stored in a variable (as a string).
+As with pandas, instead of brackets-notation `db['collection_name']` one can use point-notation `db.collection_name`, but then collection name needs to be written explicitly, while with bracket-notation it can be stored in a variable (as a string).

 Note that while `find_one()` directly returns a document, a simple `find()` returns a lazy iterator, so we have to either iterate through it, or force data retrieval using `list(result)`